HazyResearch/EmptyHeaded/README.md

 Dependencies
 -----------------
 Behind the scenes a lot goes on in our engine.
 This is no walk in the park library based engine--we have advanced theoretical compilation techniques, code generation, and highly optimized code for hardware--all spanning multiple programming languages.
 As such we have a fair number of dependencies.
-Use our Docker images where everything is taken care of for you already.
+Try using our [Docker images](#docker) where everything is taken care of for you already.

 **AVX**